Pi Kappa Delta: Journal

 PKD publishes a refereed journal entitled The Forensic of Pi Kappa Delta.
 This journal is the oldest national forensic journal and has been a leader in pedagogical forensic research throughout its history.
 A cross-section of articles would include topics ranging from debate to individual events to philosophical issues related to competition and forensic education.
 The Forensic accepts submissions from all members of the forensic community.

 National Communication Association Convention

-PKD sponsors and co-sponsors programs at the annual National Communication Association convention.
+PKD sponsors programs at the annual National Communication Association convention.
 In addition, a variety of awards are presented on an annual basis.
 These include the Pi Kappa Delta Hall of Fame, the L.E.
 Norton Award for Outstanding Scholarship, the John Shields Award for Outstanding Contributions to Pi Kappa Delta, the E.R.
 Nichols Award for Outstanding Contributions to Furtherance of the Forensic Discipline, the R. David Ray Award for Outstanding New PKD Chapter, the Carolyn Keefe Award for Outstanding Alumni, and the Bob Derryberry Award for Outstanding New Forensic Educator.

-Symbols and traditions

-The colors of the Fraternity are Cardinal red and White.
-However, when used for academic cords or stoles, Cardinal red and Slate grey are substituted.

-The flower of the Fraternity is the Yellow Daffodil.
+Chapters

+More than 380 chapter have been chartered, with more than 200 being active.